Religious initiation rites: Hinduism

 Akshara abyasam is a Hindu education initiation ceremony commonly held for children in Karnataka, Andhra Pradesh and Telangana.
 While the ritual has a religious significance, it does not involve initiation into the faith, but rather the start of schooling.

 Islam

 Belief in the monotheism of God in Islam is sufficient for entering into the fold of faith and does not require a ritual form of baptism.
 This can be seen in the Quran in the verse: "[And say, “Ours is] the religion of Allah; And who is better than Allah in [ordaining] religion?
 And we are worshipers of Him.”

 Judaism

 Conversion to Judaism requires full immersion in a Mikveh, a ritual purification bath connected to a natural spring, well of naturally occurring water or a cistern filled by the rain.
 According to Orthodox Judaism, immersion of a convert requires three religiously observant male witnesses, preferably rabbis.
 Potential converts must accept the laws and beliefs in Judaism in front of three witnesses; males must undergo circumcision before the ritual immersion.

-Kabir panthi Saint Rampal ji

-Sant Rampal Ji completes the initiation process in three stages.
-For each stage, there are different sets of rules to be followed after taking initiation.
-Once the aspirant vows to follow all the rules described, Sant Rampal Ji gives Initiation.